Close Menu

 The baffle contains two woofers and two tweeters.
 A total output of 60 watts is available to drive the two 2-way systems.
 Passive diaphragms on both sides provide bass support.
 If you like, you can illuminate the bass radiators with LED lights.
 An LED light strip is added to the underside of the baffle.
 Thanks to the battery with a capacity of 10,800 mAh, the Bang offers up to 15 hours of playtime if you deactivate the lighting effects.
 With the light show, the operating time is reduced by a good half.
 Practical: You can also use the Bang as a power bankto charge your smartphone via the USB-A port .
 However, the Bluetooth speaker itself is charged via a USB-C socket; a power adapter is not included.

-Tronsmart Bang from behind with exposed connection panel.
+Tronsmart Bang in the test from behind with exposed connection panel.
 (Photo; Stefan Schickedanz)

 The Tronsmart Bang packs a punch with connections and MicroSD card slot (Photo; Stefan Schickedanz)

-Tronsmart Bang with illuminated ring from the side.
+Tronsmart Bang in the test with illuminated ring from the side.
 (Photo; Stefan Schickedanz)

 The side bass radiators can be highlighted with LED light rings.
 (Photo: Stefan Schickedanz)